crazytruth/infuse/README.rst

 operations (typically integration points) with a component that can circumvent calls when the system is not healthy"*.

-This is heavily based on `pybreaker`_.
+This basically extends `pybreaker`_ with support for `Insanic`_.
 For full documentation refer to `pybreaker`_.
-What is different from pybreaker is that it includes asynchronous storage options.
+What is different from pybreaker is that it is an asynchronous implementation with asynchronous storage options.

 We needed a lot more customizations compared to what the pybreaker was providing.
 Especially with async storage options.
 The whole CircuitBreaker implementation needed